Currently there are no announcements.

 (4) Special students pay the tuition fee determined by the University.
 These students are subject to the rules applied to other students of the University.

-(1) The registration procedures of the students admitted to associate and undergraduate degree programs of the University are carried out on specific days designated by the Registrar’s Office and the approval of the Rector’s Office.
+(1) (Changed Sentence: OG-2/4/2018-30379) The registration procedures of the students admitted to associate and undergraduate degree programs of the University are carried out on the dates announced on academic calendar.
 Those students who do not apply on time and who do not provide the required documents are not registered.
 The original copies of the required documents or the copies approved by the University are accepted.
-Procedures about military service or criminal record take place on the basis of the declaration of the candidate.
+Procedures about military service or criminal record take place based on the declaration of the candidate.

 ARTICLE 9 – (1) Conditions necessary to finalize the registrations of students admitted to associate and undergraduate degree programs are as follows: